Who is Nicholas Devore and how is he related to the Devore and Deveaux families from colonial New York and New Jersey?

 - David m.
 Mann, son of Nicholas m.
 Decker, names a son Nicholas F Devore.

 - Jeremiah Devore m.
 Mann, son of Willem or Nicholas (trees differ, though his birth information is supposedly 1758 Walpack, Sussex, NJ — but that’s another blog post!
 If he’s born 1758 in Walpack to Nicholas, that puts Nicholas squarely in the Sussex, NJ Devore family.).
 Jeremiah names a son Nicholas in 1793.
-Note that Jeremiah is not mentioned in Nicholas’ 1828 will, and is likely a brother, not a son.
+Note that Jeremiah is not mentioned in Nicholas’ 1828 will (see below), and is likely a brother, not a son.

 - I believe Daniel Devore m.
 Lydia Westfael, son of Cornelis, names a son Nicholas in 1763 (Nicholas of Upper Mount Bethel, PA)